Unlocking Viral Success: Why 99% of Social Media Creators Fail

 Kane also emphasized the importance of thumbnails and titles—especially on YouTube.
 He recommends testing new variations weekly, as they directly impact click-through rates.

 The examples he shared were eye-opening.
 A video titled “Hard Work Doesn’t Build Wealth: From Zero to Millions” significantly outperformed “What’s the State of Your Financial Estate?”
-The first title creates cognitive dissonance by challenging conventional wisdom, while the second uses terminology many people don’t connect with.
+The first title creates cognitive dissonance by challenging conventional wisdom, while the second employs terminology that many people may not readily connect with.

 I’ve already started applying these principles to my own content, and I’m seeing improvements in engagement.